bwz3rbot/Discord-3-Strike-Bot/README.md

 -----

 <strong>TOKEN</strong> Taken from the [Developer Portal](https://discord.com/developers/applications) when you created your app.\
-<strong>LIMIT_TO_CHANNELS</strong> The names of channel every you wish the bot to listen for commands on.
-This variable must formatted as a list seperated by commas.\
+<strong>LIMIT_TO_CHANNELS</strong> The names of each channel you wish the bot to listen for commands on.
+This variable must be formatted as a list seperated by commas.\
 <strong>COMMAND_PREFIX</strong> A single character you wish to prefix commands with.\
 <strong>ACTIVITY_TYPE</strong> Must be set to either PLAYING, LISTENING or WATCHING for the bot to function correctly as defined [here](https://discord.js.org/#/docs/main/stable/typedef/ActivityType).
-The bot __does not allow__ for a user to use the STREAMING or CUSTOM_STATUS activity types.\
+This bot __does not allow__ for a user to use the STREAMING or CUSTOM_STATUS activity types.\
 <strong>ACTIVITY_NAME</strong> Displays along with the activity type.\
 <strong>SET_USERNAME</strong> The username you wish your bot to display.\
 <strong>ADMIN_ROLE_NAME</strong> The role a user is required to have in order to activate the bot.\